SchoolProject12345/OCardGame/ChaosCardGame/data/doc.md

       "new_target":"all",
       "effect":{
        "type":"damage",
+       "damage_mode":"direct"
-       "amount":40 // isn't affected by weakness/resistance as it come from a "damage" effect and will heal the Cat as inside a "drain" block.
+       "amount":40 // will heal the Cat as inside a "drain" block.
       }
      }
     },